HumanCellAtlas/data-store/daemons/dss-notify-v2/Readme.md

   }
 }
 ```

-The `attachment` field is subscription dependent and may not be present.
+The `jmespath_query` and `attachment` fields are subscription dependent and may not be present.

 ## Subscriptions

 Event subscriptions are managed via the `/subscriptions` API endpoint, described in detail by the
 [DSS OpenAPI specification](../../dss-api.yml).

+The subscription backend is AWS DynamoDB, used as a key-value store.
+The hash key is the email
+of the subscription owner, and the sort key is the subscription uuid.
+There is one table per replica.

+Subscriptions are accessed via owner for API actions.
+When notifications are triggered during an object storage event,
+subscriptions are fetched from the backend via `scan`.

 ### Bundle Metadata Document